memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

 This technique, known as [Compile-Time Instrumentation](https://developers.redhat.com/blog/2021/05/05/memory-error-checking-in-c-and-c-comparing-sanitizers-and-valgrind#performance), entails modifying the source code or utilizing specialized tools during the compilation process to introduce additional instructions or perform static analysis.
 The goal is to validate and optimize the code responsible for accessing peripheral registers, ultimately eliminating the need for excessive checks during runtime.

-When working with microcontroller peripherals, it's common to rely on specialized software development kits (SDKs) provided by chip vendors or third-party providers.
-In the context of optimizing code for peripheral operations, it becomes advantageous to selectively instrument the code within the MCU’s SDK.
+When working with microcontroller peripherals, developers typically rely on specialized software development kits (SDKs) provided by chip vendors or third-party providers.
+In the context of optimizing code for peripheral operations, it becomes advantageous to selectively instrument the code within the MCU's SDK.

 For instance, among the Open Source SDKs I've instrumented, we have notable examples like:
  * [STM32 Standard Peripheral Libraries](https://www.st.com/en/embedded-software/stm32-standard-peripheral-libraries.html)